zazuum/xlsxgrep/README.md

 ## Owerview

-*xlsxgrep* is a tool to search text in XLSX and XLS files.
-It works similary to *grep*.
+*xlsxgrep* is a command-line tool to search text in XLSX and XLS files.
+It works similary to Unix/Linux *grep*.

-This is a very early development version.
-While it technically works, much work needs to be done to better organize the code and implement additional features.
-See "To-do" below.

 ## Features

-- Grep compatible: xlsxgrep tries to be compatible with GNU grep, where it makes sense.
-Some of your favorite grep options are supported (such as `-r`, `-i`  or `-c`).
+- Grep compatible: xlsxgrep tries to be compatible with Unix/Linux grep, where it makes sense.
+Some of grep options are supported (such as `-r`, `-i`  or `-c`).

 - Search many XLSX and XLS files at once, even recursively in directories.